Transfer learning of optimal QAOA parameters in combinatorial optimization: Conclusions

 \section{Conclusions}

 We have presented transfer learning (TL) of QAOA parameters in the context of COP, a methodology that involves using pre-optimized QAOA parameters to solve different COPs.
-This method therefore does not require extra steps of classical optimization.
+This method therefore does not require extra steps of classical optimization, but further parameters optimization using the TL parameters as a starting point could be beneficial.
 We show that the BPP has great generalization capabilities, i.e., the parameters for small instances of BPP are good for larger instances of the same problem and effective for instances of other COPs.
+The successful TL between instances of BPP to different COPs can be intuitively pictured as the consequence of optimizing an effective, digitized annealing schedule that works within the limit of a small number of layers (p = 10).
 This is the opposite of what happens with other COPs, where the parameters found do not perform well on other problems.

 We test TL using KP, BPP, MIS, MaxCut, TSP, and PO.
 First, we do self-optimization for these problems, exploring random instances with up to 20 qubits.
-Then, we select the case with the best performance to find optimal solutions on the other problems.
+Then, we select the case with the best performance to find optimal solutions to the other problems.
 In our case, the parameters used are those of the BPP for 3 items (12 qubits).
-We use those parameters in different instances of the same and other problems for up to 42 qubits and find that for all of them, the probability of finding the ground state is above the quadratic speedup.
-This suggests that there are $\beta$ and $\gamma$ parameters that generalize well over different COPs.
+We use those parameters in different instances of the same and other problems for up to 42 qubits and find that for all of them, the probability of finding the ground state is above the quadratic speedup over random guessing.
+This suggests that there are $\beta$ and $\gamma$ parameters that generalize well over different COPs in their QUBO formulation.

 Next, we show that coherent outputs for problem sizes up to 14 qubits are still present in current quantum technology.
-We test 3 different instances of the MIS problem with 8, 14, and 18 qubits with the devices used being Rigetti's Aspen-M-3, IBM's Brisbane, IonQ's Harmony and Aria.
+We test 3 different instances of the MIS problem with 8, 14, and 18 qubits with the devices used being Rigetti's Aspen-M-3, IBM's Brisbane, IonQ's Harmony, and Aria.
 In the case of 8 qubits, a direct comparison between the two generations of IonQ technology is possible, Harmony with a success probability of 3.0$\% $ and Aria 34.8$\%$.
 This means an order of magnitude improvement between these two generations of IonQ trapped ions for sampling optimal solutions.
 There is still room for improvement and benchmarking with this methodology is a promising tool to see the evolution of quantum technology for sampling.